jimbobbennett/StarWarsCopilot/5-mcp/README.md

 [**MCP**, or **Model Context Protocol**](https://modelcontextprotocol.io/introduction) is designed to solve this - it is a protocol to define a tool you can either call by running a separate process, or by calling a well-defined API.
 This way you once you have the ability to call MCP tools in your app, you can add new tools at run time, deploy new versions of tools without changing your app, and interact with off-the-shelf tools.

-MCP has 2 parts - client and server.
+MCP has 3 parts - servers, a client, and a host.

-- A **Server** is an application that provides tools
+- A **Server** is an application that provides tools.
+This can run locally, or be accessed over a network connection, running on your network, or in the cloud.
-- The **client** is your AI app.
+- The **client** is a component of AI app.
 This registers one or more servers that it can call into.
+- The **host** is the application that the client runs in.

 ```mermaid
 flowchart LR